Q: Is the Spring 2022 IEP meeting online?

 Q: What happens if my internet at home is down and I miss a class online?

-A: Once your internet is fixed, please email your instructor and Jennifer Edwards (firstname.lastname@example.org) and explain the circumstances.
+A: Once your internet is fixed, students will be asked to email your instructor and explain the circumstances.